hugeBlack/OpenParsec/README.md

 Before building, make sure you have the Parsec SDK framework symlinked or copied to the `Frameworks` folder.
 Builds were tested on Xcode Version 12.5.

-## On-Screen Keyboard
+## Touch Control
+You can set the touch mode you want to use in settings.
+Touchpad mode and direct touch mode are supported.

-When streaming, you can tap with 3 fingers to bring up on-screen keyboard.
+When streaming, you can tap with 3 fingers to bring up the on-screen keyboard.

+## Mouse & keyboard
+USB mouse & keyboard are supported.

+## Game Controllers
+When streaming, press any trigger button in your controller and parsec will recognize it.
+Make sure to configure the host properly (install virtual USB drive etc.) before using game controllers.

 ## Lag / Low Bitrate Issue
 If you encounter lags from nowhere or your bitrate hardly goes over 10 Mbps, download Steam Link and do a network test.
 If you see constant lag spike in the graph, then it's a problem with Apple and there's little we can do to solve this problem.
 See [here](https://github.com/moonlight-stream/moonlight-ios/issues/627) for more disscussion.